MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/setup-step-two.md

     > [!NOTE]
     > For information about security groups, see [Restrict access to an instance](admin-security.md).

-4. After the new environment is active (that is, when **Ready** appears in the **State** field for the environment), go to [Change the maximum upload file size](#upload).
+    When the new environment is active, **Ready** appears in the **State** field for the environment.

     > [!NOTE]
     > If you set up a production environment instead of a default environment, in the remaining procedures in this topic, use the production environment instead of the default environment shown in the illustrations.

 ## Set up a default environment (for trial subscriptions only)